CU-DSI-Scholars/site-source/content/post/2021-01-04-project-blockchain-expert-prediction-market.md

 <!--more-->

 {{< alert success >}}
 This project is eligible for a matching fund stipend from the Data Science Institute.
-This not a guarantee of payment, and the total amount is subject to available funding.
+This is not a guarantee of payment, and the total amount is subject to available funding.
 {{< /alert >}}

 ## Faculty Advisor